cronical/idpro-bok-tech-arch/tech-arch.md

 The model can be used at different levels.
 Here are a couple of examples:
 #### Example 1
 A modern architecture may have a web-hosted application (the RP) that calls an Identity as a Service (IDaaS) cloud identity service, acting as the Identity Management System.
+The RP in this case could be a customer facing application or a workforce facing application.

 #### Example 2
 A computer's file system (RP) provides access control based on the user information acquired at login (IMS).
 Despite both the file system and the identity management function being encapsulated in an operating system, the model holds.